simul/simul.github.io/ref/simul/crossplatform/renderplatform.md

 ### void PopTexturePath()
 Remove a path from the top of the texture path stack.
 <a name="PushRenderTargets"></a>
-### void PushRenderTargets(simul::crossplatform::DeviceContext deviceContext, simul::crossplatform::TargetsAndViewport tv)
+### void PushRenderTargets(simul::crossplatform::GraphicsDeviceContext deviceContext, simul::crossplatform::TargetsAndViewport tv)
 Store the current rendertargets and viewports at the top of the stack
 <a name="PushShaderBinaryPath"></a>
 ### void PushShaderBinaryPath(char path_utf8)